-- Review a working group of staff from the central trust education team pulled together all relevant information including relevant national and local guidance. - Staff consultation staff across all schools were given the opportunity to look at the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to comment on the policy at their respective schools. - Pupil consultation on an ongoing basis, we will work with our pupils to guide our RSE curriculum offer in order to address the needs of the school and what they want from their RSE (in-line with our Jigsaw resources) - Senior leaders and classroom-based staff will engage with pupils about the RSE-linked issues they face in context. - School parliament considering where there are links to the RSE expectations and asking questions that might help identify gaps in our curriculum offer. - Classroom-based staff will continually monitor engagement with and understanding of the RSE curriculum e.g. note the kinds of questions pupils ask and which topics they engage with throughout the year how will this influence the curriculum offer? - Ratification once amendments were made, the policy was shared with local governors and the board of trustees for ratification.
+- Review a working group of staff from the central trust education team pulled together all relevant information including relevant national and local guidance. - Staff consultation staff across all schools were given the opportunity to look at the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to comment on the policy at their respective schools. - Pupil consultation we investigated what exactly pupils want from their RSE using the recommended PSHE association resources. - Ratification once amendments were made, the policy was shared with local governors and the board of trustees for ratification.